 If you plan to study at American University on an F-1 student visa, you will need an immigration document, the I-20 form, issued by American University’s International Student and Scholar Services (ISSS).
 To study on a J-1 visa, you will need a DS-2019 form issued by your financial sponsor.
 If your sponsor does not issue DS-2019 documents, it will be issued by ISSS.

-Official GRE test scores are required for all traditional degree programs at the School of Public Affairs.
-The GRE may be waived for applicants to the MPA and MPP programs who have 8 years or more of related work experience.
-LSAT scores may be substituted for MSJ, MPA, and MPP.
+Official GRE test scores are required for all traditional master's and doctoral programs in the School of Public Affairs.
+The GRE may be waived for applicants to the traditional master's degree programs who have 5 or more years of related work experience.
+The LSAT may only be substituted for applicants to the Washington College of Law (WCL) and School of Public Affairs for dual degree JD/Master's and LLM/Master's programs.
 GMAT may be substituted for MPA and MPP.
 Please have GMAT scores sent to the Kogod School of Business.
 There are no other exceptions.

 The SPA institution code for GRE score reporting is 5007.
 There is no department code.